nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - 1a.
 PlanEase detects the event description is missing.

   - 1a1.
-PlanEase prompts User of invalid inputs and requests for the event description.
+PlanEase prompts User of invalid inputs.

   Use case ends.

 - 1b.
 PlanEase detects that the datetime range or format is not valid.

   - 1b1.
-PlanEase prompts User of invalid inputs and requests for valid datetime inputs.
+PlanEase prompts User of invalid inputs.

   Use case ends.

 - 1c.
 PlanEase detects that the User of entered less than or more than 2 datetime inputs.

   - 1c1.
-PlanEase prompts User of invalid number of datetime inputs and requests for only 2 datetime inputs.
+PlanEase prompts User of invalid number of datetime inputs.

   Use case ends.

 - 1d.
-PlanEase detects that the User has used invalid tag(s).
+PlanEase detects that the User has used invalid prefix(es).

   - 1d1.
-PlanEase prompts User of invalid tag(s) used and requests for valid input.
+PlanEase prompts User of invalid prefix(es) used.

+  Use case ends.

+- 1e.
+PlanEase detects that event already exist(s).

+  - 1e1.
+PlanEase prompts User of duplicate event used.

   Use case ends.

 <br>

 **Use case: List all events**